Related Links

 All financial aid forms must be on file and all accounts in order before the list is adopted.
 Please be sure all is in order.

-Townhouses and Clary Street Apartments are open to juniors and seniors.
+Townhouses and Clary Street Apartments are open to seniors and fill quickly.
 They are selected in groups of four (4) students.
 You must fill an entire apartment with four people to select either option.

 There are twelve (12) apartments available in the Moore Townhouses and four (4) available in the Clary Street apartments.